Our school provides a high quality educational program for all students. Students engage in a broad and balanced curriculum.

 Moving to a true ECHO school

 The message of sustainability and the educational value is important and hopefully it will be extended to Mulga Streets' extended community.
 Gail Lewis, the Middle Primary and Middle School Staff have supported the initiative.
-Careful attention has been taken to link with the SACSA (South Australian Curriculum Standards and Accountability) Curriculum Framework and the Schools Strategic Directions.
-WOW School (Wipe Out Waste) We are statewide WOW school (only 13 schools in private, independent and state schools including 3 in the country and one being Mulga Street).
 Wipe Out Waste is an initiative to involve neighbourhood schools to reduce waste.
-The challenge of zero waste is awesome.:
+The challenge of zero waste is awesome.

-Solar panels have been installed on Unit 3 through a self funded initiative.
+Solar panels have been installed on Unit 3 and the Learning Centre.
 The panels help cut the school's energy costs and also reduces greenhouse gas emissions.
-Data and analysis can be collected and curriculum links are growing.
-Timers have been placed in a couple of high frequency areas eg the computer room.